codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 Helm is currently the only solution that supports

-* The grouping of related Kubernetes manifests in a single entity (the chart)
+* the grouping of related Kubernetes manifests in a single entity (the chart),
-* Basic templating and value support for Kubernetes manifests
+* basic templating and value support for Kubernetes manifests,
-* Dependency declaration between applications (chart of charts)
+* dependency declaration between applications (chart of charts),
-* A registry of available applications to be deployed (Helm repository)
+* a registry of available applications to be deployed (Helm repository),
-* A view of a Kubernetes cluster in the application/chart level
+* a view of a Kubernetes cluster in the application/chart level,
-* Management of installation/upgrades of charts as a whole
+* management of installation/upgrades of charts as a whole, and
-* Built-in rollback of a chart to a previous version without running a CI/CD pipeline again
+* built-in rollback of a chart to a previous version without running a CI/CD pipeline again.

 You can find a list of public curated charts in the default [Helm repository](https://github.com/helm/charts/tree/master/stable).